vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 Part II set out three problems.
 The experiment answers the first directly: the property that was trained for and the property that was verified are the same `.vcl` text, compiled two ways, and nothing was translated by hand.
 It does not exercise the other two, since its input region is an $\epsilon$-cube and its conclusion holds one label fixed.
+That said, this chapter has already set up everything you need to handle more complex specifications.
+Exercise #6 below explains what experiments to run to see Vehicle in action on Problems 2 and 3.

-Chapter 6 will show how the richer, real-life specifications described in Problems 2 and 3 arise naturally in the modelling of cyber-physical systems, where input regions are given by physical ranges and conclusions are bounds on what a controller may do rather than labels.
+Chapter 6 will return to specifications of this kind, and will show how the richer, real-life specifications described in Problems 2 and 3 arise naturally in the modelling of cyber-physical systems, where input regions are given by physical ranges and conclusions are bounds on what a controller may do rather than labels.
 Vehicle will be indispensable then, and the machinery is the same one this chapter